Plp Graph V1 Page 001

 Limited Space!
 Fill out our interest form today for further registration information!
 Follow us on Instagram @PLP_CSU!

 Are you looking to fast-track your progress in obtaining a leadership minor?
-Consider joining A Call to Lead – DASH!
-This program is perfect for students who missed out on registering for IU 170 in the fall, but who are interested in starting their leadership journey with PLP in the spring.
-By taking this class, you’ll cover content from both IU 170 and 171 in a single semester, with a total of 4 credits.
-Classes are held on Tuesdays and Thursdays from 4-6pm, and are open to any student regardless of their major or year designation.
-Upon completion of both courses in the semester, students will receive a leadership certificate.
+Consider joining A Call to Lead – Summer Session!
+This program is perfect for students who missed out on registering for IU 170 in the fall, but who are interested in starting their leadership journey with PLP during the Summer Session by taking your two classes over the summer and online.
+The two classes, which culminate in four credits and a leadership certificate, will take place May 13 through June 9 and June 10 through July 7, respectively.

 Everything You Need to Know About the President's Leadership Program